Unpluralized/PyAE/README.md

 ### pridb_filters.py
 Set of filtering functions. pridb_filters.apply_filters(DataFrame df, str test_id) can be called to apply a predetermined set of filters, retrieving filter parameters from a config file: pridb_filter_config.ini, where each section must represent a test_id.

-Individual filters can also be called, simply passing filter parameters as arguments.
+Individual filters can also be called, passing filter parameters as arguments.

 ### Dependencies